sarah-story/ionic-music-history/README.md

 # ionic-music-history

-This is an iphone/android app I created using the Ionic framework.
-The ionic framework is based on angular, so most of the code comes from [angular-music-history](http://github.com/sarah-story/angular-music-history).
-It can be viewed at http://sarah-story.github.io/ionic-music-history
+This is an iphone/android app I created using the [Ionic](http://ionicframework.com/) framework.
+Ionic is based on angular, so most of the code comes from [angular-music-history](http://github.com/sarah-story/angular-music-history).
+The app can be viewed at http://sarah-story.github.io/ionic-music-history

 ###Functionality